Promoting Responsible Gaming is a Core Value of Our Members' Gaming and Racing Facilities

 WHAT CAN YOU DO IF YOU HAVE A PROBLEM?

 Admit that you have a progressive illness that won’t go away by itself.
 Thousands of people have received help through Gamblers Anonymous or other programs designed specifically for people with gambling problems.

 CONCERN FOR CHILDREN

-The WVGRA member companies are committed to providing a safe and secure environment for all of its guests, visitors and team member.
+The WVGRA member companies are committed to providing a safe and secure environment for all of their guests, visitors, and team member.
 An important part of this commitment is to ensure that our patrons do not leave minors unattended either inside or outside of the facility.
 WVGRA member companies post signage informing parents and guardians not to leave children unsupervised.
 Employees are trained to be on the lookout for any unattended children and to report any such children to our security department while keeping an eye on the child until security arrives on the scene.

 PREVENTION OF UNDERAGE GAMBLING/ALCOHOL CONSUMPTION

 All WVGRA properties require persons to be aged 21 or older in order to gamble or to purchase/consume alcohol.
-Employees are extensively trained to be on the lookout for persons under 21 trying to enter the gaming facility and security staff are trained to card anyone appearing to be under age 30.
+Employees are extensively trained to be on the lookout for persons under 21 trying to enter the gaming facility and security staff is trained to card anyone appearing to be under age 30.
 Employees are authorized to ask any person gambling or purchasing/drinking alcohol for proof of age.
 We confiscate any false or altered IDs we come across and may inform outside law enforcement and gaming agents when we catch someone under 21.
-We have zero tolerance for underage persons trying to circumvent the law.
+We have zero-tolerance for underage persons trying to circumvent the law.